saulbustos/missile-command-as3/README.md

 This is a small Missile Command clone written in AS3.
 Requires Flash CS5+ for compiling.

-Feel free to download and change anything you like.
+Feel free to download and change anything you want.
 Comments and suggestions are welcome as well.

 Have fun